-Waking up with lower back pain can make for a slow start to a person’s day.
+Waking up with back pain can slow down a person’s start on the day.
 Determining the cause of the pain can help them identify ways to manage the problem and wake up to more pain-free mornings.

-As a person ages, natural wear and tear of the discs in the spinal cord can lead to the narrowing of the lumbar spinal canal.
-Doctors refer to this narrowing as spinal arthritis or degenerative disc disease.
+As a person ages, natural wear and tear of the vertebrae and disks in the back can cause narrowing of the lumbar spinal canal.
+Doctors refer to this narrowing as spinal arthritis or degenerative disc disease (DDD).

 - leg muscle weakness or foot drop